pkumar0508/ENGR0712/README.md

 ========

 As a student at the University of Pittsburgh, I took a class called "Introduction to High Performance Computing and Modeling," though the class was basically an open-ended exploration into the computational implementation of physical and scientific models.

 The professor described some physical process, and we were told to model it.
-She didn't care which language, but did require that there was pictures to show the model in action.
+We could use whichever language we preferred as long as figures show the model in action.
 After taking this class, I was invited to research with her that summer.

 Topics modeled: